 - (a) An Internal Evaluation Assessment of the candidate's progress will take place for Doctoral level Awards (Table A). - (b) The Internal Evaluation shall take place between months 21-23 of a full-time candidature, months 35-40 of a part-time candidature and months 50-55 of a Professional Doctorate.
-It shall comprise the assessment by a panel of the candidate's ability to progress. - (c) Failure to submit the Internal Evaluation report and attend the assessment, within the prescribed timeframe will be registered as a failed attempt, unless an extension has been granted by the School Research and Enterprise Committee. - (d) The assessment panel shall comprise two appropriately qualified assessors, independent to the supervisory team, one of whom should not have been part of the transfer assessment or the Interim Assessment Panel. - (e) If the candidate does not reach the required threshold, a repeat Internal Evaluation will be held by no later than 3 months after the original holding of the Internal Evaluation of a full-time candidature and 6 months of a part-time candidature. - (f) Failure to successfully complete the repeat Internal Evaluation will result in transferor withdrawal as approved by the School Research and Enterprise Committee and Postgraduate Research Awards Board. - (g) At the end of the Internal Evaluation process, the panel, within its final report to the School Research and Enterprise Committee and the Postgraduate Research Awards Board, shall recommend: - i) progression of the candidate; - ii) transfer to another Research Award: where such a transfer is required the candidature for the Doctoral level Award shall be deemed to have been terminated and the period of study for the Doctoral level Award may be recognised as a period of study for the other Award; - iii) termination of candidature.
+It shall comprise the assessment by a panel of the candidate's ability to progress. - (c) Failure to submit the Internal Evaluation report and attend the assessment, within the prescribed timeframe will be registered as a failed attempt, unless an extension has been granted by the School Research and Enterprise Committee. - (d) Candidates must obtain Ethics Approval before any work that requires approval is carried out, therefore the approval confirmation letter must be submitted with the Internal Evaluation report.
+If approval is not required a copy of the Research Ethics Checklist Form that confirms this should be submitted.
+Candidates who do not comply with the Academic Ethics Policy will fail the assessment https://testlivesalfordac.sharepoint.com/sites/EthicsandResearchGovernance/Shared%20 Documents/AcademicEthicsPolicy.pdf?cid=31516b79-833f-48d8-88e9-129788465a08 - (e) The assessment panel shall comprise two appropriately qualified assessors, independent to the supervisory team, one of whom should not have been part of the Transfer Assessment or the Assessment 1: Interim Assessment Panel. - (f) If the candidate does not reach the required threshold, a repeat Internal Evaluation will be held by no later than 3 months after the original holding of the Internal Evaluation of a full-time candidature and 6 months of a part-time candidature. - (g) Failure to successfully complete the repeat Internal Evaluation will result in transfer or withdrawal as approved by the School Research and Enterprise Committee and Postgraduate Research Awards Board. - (h) At the end of the Internal Evaluation process the panel, within its final report to the School Research and Enterprise Committee and the Postgraduate Research Awards Board, shall recommend:

+- progression of the candidate;

+- i) ii) transfer to another Research Award: Where such a transfer is required the candidature for the Doctoral level Award shall be deemed to have been terminated and the period of study for the Doctoral level Award may be recognised as a period of study for the other Award; termination of candidature.

+- iii)